any-docs/css/content/reference/values/calc/index.md

 - `/`
   - Divides the left-side operand (dividend) by the right-side operand (divisor).

-All operands, except those of type {{cssxref("&lt;number&gt;")}}, must be suffixed with an appropriate unit string, such as `px`, `em`, or `%`.
+All operands, except those of type `&lt;number&gt;`, must be suffixed with an appropriate unit string, such as `px`, `em`, or `%`.
 You can use a different unit with each operand in your expression.
 You may also use parentheses to establish computation order when needed.

 ## Description